Blog / Beginner's handbook / Your Guide on Preparing the Perfect Print File

 Read also: Can I Print That?
 Copyright and Trademark 101

-Now that you have an idea of what it takes to create a perfect print file, let’s look at some reasons that can cause your designs to come out in low quality and how to get past them.
+Now that you know what it takes to create a perfect print file, let’s look at some reasons that can cause your designs to come out in low quality and how to get past them.

-As a coffee fanatic, you wanted to create a custom t-shirt with a moka pot.
+As a coffee fanatic, you wanted to create custom t-shirts with a moka pot design.
 You found a copyright-free design and uploaded it to the Design Maker.

 Turns out the 335 × 410 px royalty-free image looks tiny in the 12″ × 16″ t-shirt print area.
 You decide to enlarge the image right there in the Design Maker.